 Be careful at this step!
 Indeed, velvet is more fragile than it seems.
 Without caution, you risk "burning" or shining your beautiful velvet irreparably.

-It is necessary to iron the velvet on the wrong side, never on the right side.
+It is necessary to iron velvet on the wrong side, never on the right side.
 During ironing steps, use a piece of sponge or a thick terry towel under your velvet; this sponge piece will protect the velvet pile from being crushed.

 10. Facings and finishes